lootie/KernelMatrices.jl/example/fitting/README.txt

 test_fit_*.jl:
   A few examples that have the small boilerplate required to fit data in a few ways.
-The nlopt example uses the method of moving asymptotes, which does not use the Hessian; The trustregion example minimizes the full likelihood with the trust region method; And the profile example minimizes the profile likelihood with the trust region strategy and then compares with the exact minimizer.
+The nlopt example uses the method of moving asymptotes, which does not use the Hessian; The trustregion example minimizes the full likelihood AND profile likelihood with the trust region method and compares the two results.

 The boilerplate provided by the test_fit_*.jl files should really be enough to cover basically any